Nawamis

-Nawamis (singular: namus) are circular prehistoric stone tombs located in the Sinai desert of Egypt, Yemen and Oman.
-The bones found in the tombs of Egypt date from 4000–3150 BCE.
+Nawamis (singular: namus) are circular prehistoric megalithic stone tombs located in the Sinai Peninsula in Egypt.
+Sites called nawamis are also found in Oman and Yemen.
+Human remains found in the tombs date from 4000–3150 BCE, the Chalcolithic era of prehistoric Egypt and the Levant.

 Nawamis are constructed from sandstone, about 2–2.5 m high and 3–6 m in diameter, and have openings facing west.

-Some authorities believe that the stone structures are younger than the remains found therein.
+Some authorities believe the stone structures are younger than the remains.

 Location in Egypt

-There are two spots with Nawamis on the road from Dahab to Saint Catherine:
+There are two spots with nawamis on the road from Dahab to Saint Catherine: